tonethar/IGME-230-GDD-Master/notes/HW-gif-finder.md

 - #1 above - we create a new XHR object
 - #2 - set the `onload` handler - this is called when the data is successfully loaded
 - #3 - set the `onerror` handler - this is called when some errors occur
 - #4 - open the connection and send the request.
-"GET" is the HTTP *method* we are using - it means that we are sending web service parameters in the query string (part of the URL) and not as a separate file (which is what the "PUT" method is.
+"GET" is the HTTP *method* we are using - it means that we are sending web service parameters in the *query string* (part of the URL) and not as a separate file (which is what the "PUT" method is)
 - #5 - after the data has loaded, get a reference back to the XHR object
-- #6 - log out the HJSON file we have downloaded
+- #6 - log out the JSON file we have downloaded

 ### D. Run the app and click the search button
 You should see the JSON we download in the console: